squares-ui/squares-ui/README.md

 # Roadmap

-Whilst SAKE does support communicating with several technologies simultanesously, only Elastic data source is released as a data source today.
+Whilst SQUARES does support communicating with several technologies simultanesously, only Elastic data source is released as a data source today.

-Stlying, colour schemes, pretty UI is not a strong point of SAKE today.
+Stlying, colour schemes, pretty UI is not a strong point of SQUARES today.

 More variety on graph types planned